Shaloam-Mutetwa/chat_to_csv/README.md

 ##  Demo Use Cases
 - AI-powered data summaries
-- Interview showcase for LLM apps
+- Data analysis of structured data
 - Smart CSV analysis MVP

 ## How to Run